 What kind(s) of bike do you have?

-Since then, I’ve been riding a late 70′s Peugeot UO-8, Le Peug, that a fellow blogger updated for me.
+Since then, I’ve been riding a late 70’s Peugeot UO-8, which is a decent hybrid bike that I got for less than $500.

 That said, when I started bike commuting, I made a pact with myself that if I stuck with it through a winter and a summer, I would buy a new bike.
 Shopping for a reasonably priced bike made specifically for commuters was quite the headache, but I eventually found a 2008 Batavus Entrada Spirit on an end-of-season clearance in the UK for an amazing price and will be bringing it home in May.
 First brand new bike in 18 years — it’s been a long time coming.